 The symptoms mentioned above usually arise when the HIV virus is present in large quantities in the body and the defense cells have very low numbers compared to a healthy adult.
 In addition, at this stage where the disease has symptoms, opportunistic diseases usually develop, such as viral hepatitis, tuberculosis, pneumonia or toxoplasmosis, for example, because the immune system is weakened.

 But about 2 weeks after coming in contact with the HIV virus the person may have symptoms that go undetected, such as low fever and malaise.
-See a complete list of the first symptoms of AIDS.

 How do I know if I am HIV-positive?